GAIN - Genentech- Foundation sponsored Academic Inspiration Network

 Summer (June, July): GAIN Postdoctoral Fellows will each host 2 CSUMB undergraduate students in their labs

 Postdoc application: Please send a brief (max.
 1 page) personal statement about your motivation to participate in this program.
-Please also briefly state what type of research the CSUMB students would participate in during the summer.
-Please have your advisor also send an email to the program administration (firstname.lastname@example.org or email@example.com) confirming their consent to your participation in this program.
+Please include what type of research the CSUMB students would participate in during the summer.
+Please have your advisor also send an email to the program director (firstname.lastname@example.org) confirming their consent to your participation in this program.
 Each of the 4 years we can accept 3 postdocs into the program.
 Selection will be based on your personal statement.
 Postdocs can apply for multiple years if they are interested.

-Program outline: Each UCSC postdoc will mentor four undergraduate students during the CSUMB spring semester (March, April, May) and two of those students during 2 months of summer research.
+Each UCSC postdoc will mentor four undergraduate students during the CSUMB spring semester (March, April, May) and two students during 2 months of summer research.
 CSUMB professors will work with the postdocs to optimize student mentoring before and during the mentoring period.
 The postdoc's time commitment is estimated to be 10 hours/week during that time.

 In summer (starting 2022), CSUMB students will work in UCSC labs during June and July.

-Contact: For further questions or to apply, please send an email to the IBSC (firstname.lastname@example.org).
+Contact: For further questions, please send an email to the IBSC (email@example.com).

 Mentor training: We encourage all postdocs, especially those who are interested in joining GAIN in later years, to participate in the new 6-day CITL summer workshop on mentoring skills for postdocs.